GHOST-Aram/friendly-docs/users/docs/[id]/put.md

 - The profile picture is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png , .avif, or .jfif*
 - Password can be any string of length between 8 and 100 characters

-### Response

-A successfull PUT request receives a response with a status code of `200`.
-If the document to be updated does not exist, a new document is created and a response with status code of `201` is sent.

-The URL to the updated user documents is available in the `Location` header of the response object.
-The response body contains a json payload containing the updated user details.

 **Example:**